-Formed in 2003 upon graduation from Bretton Hall, Leeds University, The Paper Birds was founded upon friendship and a mutual love of contemporary theatre, movement and desire to make work that placed female roles centre stage.
+Formed in 2003 upon graduation from Bretton Hall, The Paper Birds was founded upon friendship and a mutual love of contemporary theatre, movement, and a desire to make work that placed female roles centre stage.

-In 2008, The Paper Birds began utilising the method of interviewing people and placing verbatim material within the script.
+Throughout our history we have worked with many collaborators who have helped us shape the work we make and the company we want to be.
+Our original team was founded in Leeds, West Yorkshire and comprised Jenny Robinson, Michelle Folliot, Helen Lindley, Kylie Walsh, Elle Moreton, and Jemma McDonnell.
+As the team began to shift, we waved farewell to some of our original line up and now as a core team of three, (Jemma, Kylie & Elle), began to hone our methodology and approach to devising theatre.
+We began interviewing people and placing verbatim material within the script.
 This developed organically throughout the process of making ‘In a Thousand Pieces’ and became a defining shift in the direction of the company.
 Following this, all our productions have utilised this method of researching within communities and speaking directly to people to inform and shape our work.

 'The Paper Birds include (brilliantly) "listening" among their methods of devising a show.
 Deep research and intelligent sympathy have enhanced all the work of theirs I've seen.'